beasTy2411/C_Programming_Projects/Basic_Projects/README.txt

-This folder contains basic projects in C programming language.
+This folder contains projects in C programming language that I have practised while learning.